South America

 Most of the population lives near the continent's western or eastern coasts while the interior and the far south are sparsely populated.
 The geography of western South America is dominated by the Andes mountains; in contrast, the eastern part contains both highland regions and vast lowlands where rivers such as the Amazon, Orinoco and Paraná flow.
 Most of the continent lies in the tropics, except for a large part of the Southern Cone located in the middle latitudes.

-The continent's cultural and ethnic outlook has its origin with the interaction of indigenous peoples with European conquerors and immigrants and, more locally, with African slaves.
+The continent's cultural and ethnic outlook has its origin with the interaction of Indigenous peoples with European conquerors and immigrants and, more locally, with African slaves.
 Given a long history of colonialism, the overwhelming majority of South Americans speak Spanish or Portuguese, and societies and states are rich in Western traditions.
-Relative to Europe, Asia and Africa, 20th-century South America has been a peaceful continent with few wars.
+Relative to Africa, Asia, and Europe, post-1900 South America has been a peaceful continent with few wars, although high rates of violent crime remain a concern in some countries.

-Geography

-South America occupies the southern portion of the Americas.
-The continent is generally delimited on the northwest by the Darién watershed along the Colombia–Panama border, although some may consider the border instead to be the Panama Canal.
-Geopolitically and geographically, all of Panama – including the segment east of the Panama Canal in the isthmus – is typically included in North America alone and among the countries of Central America.
-Almost all of mainland South America sits on the South American Plate.